Tax Classes in Germany: How Expats Can Save Money

 For:

-• Employees with several jobs or income from different employment relationships
+• Employees with multiple jobs

 Special features: